Vaibhav07116/Speech-Emotion-Recognition/README.md

-Of course.
-I have reviewed your GitHub repository and its structure.
-You've done a great job organizing the different experiments into separate folders.

-Here is the complete, updated README.md file, tailored to your exact project structure and with the correct GitHub link.

-Code for Your README.md File
-Markdown

 # Speech Emotion Recognition Using Deep Learning Techniques

 This project presents a comprehensive comparative analysis of four distinct deep learning architectures for Speech Emotion Recognition (SER).
 The models—CNN+LSTM, Emoformer, Vision Transformer (ViT), and ResNet—are trained and evaluated on the TESS and RAVDESS datasets to determine the most effective and efficient approach for classifying human emotions from audio.